MileHacker Logo

 Recent History & Resilience

 Throughout the 19th and early 20th centuries, Caracas gradually modernized, moving from a colonial town to a burgeoning capital.
-Caracas became a symbol of modernity and economic prosperity in Latin America, attracting migrants from across Venezuela and the world.
-However, the city’s recent history was characterized by political and economic turbulence, mirroring the broader challenges faced by Venezuela.
+Caracas became an emblem of modernity and economic prosperity in Latin America, attracting migrants from across Venezuela and the world.
+However, of the city recent history was defined by political and economic turbulence, mirroring the broader challenges faced by Venezuela.

 • The National Pantheon and Bolívar's birthplace preserve this heritage.